 While still a student, 2016 graduate Ana Mendelson launched a program to provide autism-friendly, or sensory-friendly, performances for free to local children and their families.
 Her success ensured that the Autism Theatre Project continued after she graduated, with a new group of student volunteers to run it.

-Thanks to UVA’s Astronomy Department, APOGEE-2, an infrared spectrograph that will allow scientists to peer into the farthest reaches of the Milky Way, will soon take up residence at Las Campanas Observatory in Chile.
+Thanks to UVA’s Astronomy Department, APOGEE-2, an infrared spectrograph that will allow scientists to peer into the farthest reaches of the Milky Way, is now taking up residence at Las Campanas Observatory in Chile.
 University astronomers led construction of the sensitive device that, along with its precursor APOGEE-1, will now offer views of the galaxy from both the Northern and Southern hemispheres.

 The UVA Health System became one of the first in the world to pioneer new focused ultrasound technology on certain brain disorders and tumors.
 Using high-intensity sound waves to generate heat, doctors can burn away damaged areas without the need for an incision and without damaging surrounding tissues.